boilercodes/arduino/README.md

 ## About The Project

-This is my main python projects structure.
+This is my main arduino projects structure.
+It uses the PlatformIO library with c++.
 It is pretty much complete, containing all the tools you need for a professional project.

 <!-- Usage -->